EnderCrypt/Cs2dJavaMapLibrary/USGN_readme.txt

 </dependencies>[/code][/more]

 [i]Please note that due to the early stage in development of this library, its quite possible that maps generated may turn out to be corrupted. if you receive a corrupted map then please send it to me so i could debug and track down what caused the problem.[/i]

+[more="Changelog"]V0.1:
+	first release of the library
+V0.2:
+	bugfixes, including issues like not being able to load maps with certain headers[/more]

 Github: [url]https://github.com/EnderCrypt/Cs2dJavaMapLibrary[/url]